| Literacy Services|

 One in five Americans is considered illiterate.
 It is the goal of the Woodland Public Library Literacy Service to meet the needs of those citizens by providing one-on-one tutoring for adult learners in reading, writing and comprehension skills.
 This goals-oriented program allows students to work not only on basic skillls but also on skills that can lead to improved job performance, completion of citizenship and GED preparation and a more fulfilling life though improved education.

 The Literacy Service, with funding from a wide variety of sources (Yolo Literacy Council, WJUSD, the California State Library, Yolo Co.
-Sheriff's Dept., Woodland Library Board, City of Woodland, private and public foundations, and the United Way) is responsible for the operation of all literacy programs in the City of Woodland: Adult Literacy, Inmate Literacy, Voter Literacy, literacy work with No Barriers and S.T.E.P., our homeless literacy program.
+Sheriff's Dept., Woodland Library Board, City of Woodland, private and public foundations, and the United Way) is responsible for the operation of all literacy programs in the City of Woodland: Adult Literacy, Inmate Literacy, and Voter Literacy.

 • Woodland Literacy Council